innovation-sre/workload-automation-setup/README.md

 For simplicity, both Jenkins Server and Orchestration Host can be a single server.
 In this scenario, the orchestration host is `localhost`.

-Following are the dependencies required on the Orchestration host which is used for scale-ci.
+Following are the dependencies required on the Orchestration host required _before_ you run a workload,

 - git
 - jq
 - oc
+- kubectl
 - ansible

+Python Packages and Binaries can once again be installed using the following commands,

 ```
 sudo pip3 install ansible version==2.9.12 jmespath version==0.9.0